watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk/README.md

 ![Add Valid User](./assets/add-valid-user.gif)<br>

 ## Using this Starter Kit
-Upload the provided OpenAPI spec as a custom extension, and add your token to the Auth section when prompted, and you should be able to start using the Zendesk Support API within your assistant and actions skill.
+Upload the provided OpenAPI spec as a custom extension, and add your token to the Auth section when prompted.
+After upload, the actions should be configured to use the fields below for the skill to be fully functional.
+Follow the instructions [here](../../README.md#configuring-your-actions-skill-to-use-an-extension) and note the information below to do this.

 - **Action 1.** Create a ticket.
     ```